Understanding Prompt Management in GitHub Repositories: A Call for Best Practices: Dataset Composition

 \subsection{Mining Prompts from GitHub}

 Using the GitHub API, we collect open-source prompts by searching GitHub repositories containing the keyword \enquote{prompts} in their name or description, created between December 2021 and December 2023.
 This period captures the rise in prompt usage and sharing for building promptware, coinciding with major advances in public access to foundation models, notably the releases of GPT-3.5 (March 2022) and ChatGPT (November 2022)~\cite{openai2022chatgpt}.
-We filtered out repositories with fewer than 10 stars to ensure that only relevant repositories are considered.
-We also restrict the selection to repositories that store prompts exclusively by manually filtering out repositories that store source code files.
-In particular, we select repositories whose primary languages are either text-oriented formats~(e.g., TXT) or unspecified (i.e., labeled as \enquote{None}), thus excluding repositories primarily containing programming languages such as Python and Java.
-Our objective is to contrast our results with prior work that studied prompts embedded directly into source code files~\cite{tafreshipour2025promptingwildempiricalstudy}.
+We collect 19,103 repositories from the initial search and filter out 17,908 repositories with fewer than 10 stars, retaining 1,195 candidates.
+We restrict our selection to repositories that store prompts exclusively as standalone assets (e.g., TXT or Markdown) rather than source code.
+We manually filter out 911 repositories containing primarily programming languages such as Python and Java.
+This distinguishes our study from prior work~\cite{tafreshipour2025promptingwildempiricalstudy} that analyzes prompts embedded as string literals within application code, allowing us to investigate management practices specific to prompt files.

 The data collection process yields a total of 284 initial repositories.
 To ensure relevance, we manually inspect each repository to confirm it contains at least one prompt, resulting in a refined set of 92 relevant repositories.
 From this set, we then manually extract prompts from smaller and less structured repositories while we develop custom scripts to automatically extract the prompts of larger and more structured repositories~(e.g., those storing prompts in CSV formats).
 Finally, we remove 720 non-English prompts from the collected data, resulting in a final dataset comprising 24,800 prompts from 92 repositories.